Baez hits tiebreaking HR in 8th, Cubs beat Cardinals 6-5

 Cardinals: CF Dexter Fowler was back in the lineup.
 He pinch hit in the ninth inning Friday after missing the previous three games because of flu-like symptoms.

-Cubs: 2B Daniel Descalso left the game because of a sore left ankle.
+Cubs: 2B Daniel Descalso is day to day after leaving the game because of a sore left ankle.
 He was hurt rounding first on a single in the first inning and was lifted for a pinch hitter in the fourth. ...
 LHP Mike Montgomery (mild left lat strain) appears close to rejoining the Cubs after throwing six solid innings for Triple-A Iowa on Friday.
 “It sounds like he’s checked all the boxes,” manager Joe Maddon said.
 “It’s always about the next day, making sure everything’s cool, and then we’ll make our moves after that.
 But yeah, it was very encouraging to hear what he did.”

 UP NEXT